Makowe/impl-attck/README.md

 ./simon/*.py
 ```

-The Jupyter Notebooks to generate diagrams and results are at:
+The Jupyter Notebooks for generating diagrams are the resulting PDF-files are at:
 ```
-simon/diagrams/*
+simon/diagrams/*.ipynb
+simon/diagrams/*.pdf
 ```

 ### Demo Measurements: